 - All jewelry, excluding wedding rings.

-- This includes any and all necklaces, bracelets, watches, amulets, and non-wedding rings, regardless of their personal significance.
+- This includes any and all necklaces, bracelets, anklets, watches, talismans, amulets, and non-wedding rings, regardless of their personal significance.

 - Any and all body piercings must be removed prior to training.

 - Tape or bandages will not secure piercings.
 We’ve got some horror stories.

 - Chewing gum and/or food.

 - Metal or plastic items worn in the hair.

 Traditionally, karateka had no standard uniform.
 Since many jūdō and jūjutsu moves involve grabbing the opponent’s clothes, most of the great karate masters throughout history circumvented these moves by stripping to their underpants before fighting.